stateful/docs.runme.dev/docs/installation/docker.md

 You can containerize your Runme notebook using Docker.
 This approach allows you to easily deploy the notebook in various environments, such as cloud computing platforms,[CI/CD pipelines](https://docs.runme.dev/integrations/github-actions-workflow) , or local test environments.

+Containerize your Runme notebook for enhanced portability across diverse environments.
+Improve DevOps operations, including backups and data import/export.
+Ensure compliance with standards by maintaining consistent execution in a containerized environment.
+Establish a well-documented DevOps process for transparent collaboration and reproducibility.
+Optimize workflows with Runme in containers for efficient, standardized, and compliant practices.

 ## **Docker Image**

 Docker images for each released version of Runme are available on [Docker Hub](https://hub.docker.com/r/statefulhq/runme).
 To get the latest version, use the following command: